This guide assumes you have deployed an application to the

 zone as detailed in getting started.

-To get to production with an application with custom Java code, see getting to production with Java.
+To get to production without custom Java code, see getting to production.

 While applications in the

 dev zone are deployed manually by a developer,

 prod zones should happen automatically on source changes.

 This is done by creating a build job in your preferred continuous build tool that